BURN INJURIES & SSD BENEFITS

 BURN INJURIES AND YOUR RESIDUAL FUNCTIONAL CAPACITY

 If you don’t meet one of the above rules, you can still win SSDI and SSI benefits through a vocational allowance.
-This takes your burn injuries, medical conditions, your age, work history, transferable skills, and education into account.
+This takes your burn injuries, medical conditions, your age, work history, skills, and education into account.

 Your answers on these forms are often some of the most important statements you make.
 If you state on your Work History form that you lifted nothing on the job, then that is what the SSA assumes is correct.
 Frankly, there are no jobs where you lift “nothing.”
 But for some reason, many people write that down as an answer.
 Even desk jobs require some lifting.
 You might, for example, lift files, boxes of paper, books, or supplies.
-The SSA wants to know the heaviest weight you lifted on the job.

 DOCUMENT BURN INJURIES WITH MEDICAL RECORDS